dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

   to be written for intkey multiply.

-For the full intkey-multiply example look at sawtooth-sabre/example/intkey_multiply/processor
+For the full intkey-multiply example look at sawtooth-smart/example/intkey_multiply/processor

 .. _logging-in-smart-contracts:

-Logging in a Sabre Smart Contract
+Logging in a Smart Smart Contract
 =================================
-The Sabre SDK provides log macros that match the provided log macros from the `log crate <https://doc.rust-lang.org/1.1.0/log/macro.info!.html>`_.
-To use add ``#[macro_use]`` above ``extern crate sabre_sdk`` and use the macros as normal.
+The Smart SDK provides log macros that match the provided log macros from the `log crate <https://doc.rust-lang.org/1.1.0/log/macro.info!.html>`_.
+To use add ``#[macro_use]`` above ``extern crate smart_sdk`` and use the macros as normal.

 .. code-block:: rust